p2irc/deepplantphenomics/docs/Semantic-Segmentation.md

 model.begin_training()
 ```

 The crucial part here is ``model.set_problem_type('semantic_segmentation')``.
 This will automatically make the output layer into a convolutional layer, which is what you need to output masks instead of scalar values.
 Also important is the use of ``model.load_dataset_from_directory_with_segmentation_masks()``, which loads binary images of ground-truth segmentations as the labels, instead of something like numbers from a csv file.
 These ground-truth images are `.png` files, with the value 0 in every channel for negative pixels, and the value 255 in every channel for positive pixels.

+The only augmentation strategy currently compatible with fully convolutional networks is the brightness and contrast option.

 ## Generating and Applying the Segmentation Mask